Shira Rishony: 2017–19

+2020 Tokyo Olympics (in 2021)

 Rishony represented Israel at the 2020 Summer Olympics, competing at the women's 48 kg weight category.
 In her first match, she beat Colombia's Luz Álvarez by ippon, advancing to the round of 16.
 There, she submitted Spaniard 2021 World Championships bronze medalist Julia Figueroa who was seeded 5th in the Olympics.

-In the Quarterfinals, Rishony lost to Mongolian former world champion Mönkhbatyn Urantsetseg, moving her to compete for a chance to win bronze through the Repechage.
+In the Quarterfinals, Rishony lost to former world champion, Mongolian Mönkhbatyn Urantsetseg, moving her to compete for a chance to win bronze through the Repechage.
 There, Rishont beat Taiwanese Lin Chen-hao, advancing to fight for the bronze medal.
 She lost the bronze medal match to Ukrainian former two-times world champion Daria Bilodid, finishing in fifth place.

+2021–present; European championships bronze medal

+Rishony won bronze medals as the 2021 Antalya Grand Slam and the 2021 Baku Grand Slam.

+At the 2022 European Championships in Sofia, Rishony won a bronze medal.

+At the 2023 Antalya Grand Slam, Rishony won a silver medal, and at the 2023 Almada Grand Prix she won a bronze medal.

+2024 Paris Olympics

+Rishony represent Israel at the 2024 Summer Olympics in judo; in the women's 48 kg she came in 17th, as she lost 00–01 in the round of 32 to 2024 world championship bronze medalist Abiba Abuzhakynova of Kazakhstan.
+In the mixed team event, she and Team Israel came in ninth.